We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 Conclusion

 One of the perks of a CVT has always been its capability to alter its gear ratio on the fly, which is highly convenient.
-This implies that no matter what speed the engine is running at, it will always be operating at peak performance levels.
+This implies that no matter what speed the engine is running at, it will continuously be operating at peak performance levels.

 As a response, CVTs frequently provide superior fuel efficiency, particularly while driving in urban areas.